diekmann/dump-x86_64-pagetable/README.md

 *Yes!* Don't run this on your production machine!
 This is just a test module!

 What could possibly go wrong?
 I'm just dumping the page table starting from the CPUs `cr3`.
 My module does not attempt any locking.
-While dumping the page tables, the kernel may already has changed the mappings.
-This would mean that I dereference invalid memory.
+While dumping the page tables, the kernel may already has changed the mappings from under my feet.
+This would mean that my module dereferences invalid memory.

+### How would I do this the correct way?
+Use `/proc/self/maps` to inspect the userpsace memory layout.
+Use `/sys/kernel/debug/kernel_page_tables` to inspect the kernel page tables.
+That module uses the Kernel API correctly and is [extremely simple](http://elixir.free-electrons.com/linux/v4.11.4/source/arch/x86/mm/debug_pagetables.c).